KennyC3200/Google-Reviews-Scraper/README.md

 # Reviews Scraper
 This is a simple script used for the purposes of scraping Google reviews for the DECA BMOR event.
+The reviews are parsed and written into a JSON file.
 I do not plan on maintaining this.

 Usage
 -----